Cottrell Entrepreneurship Leadership Center

 Monica Zimmerman, PhD, CPA, Director firstname.lastname@example.org

 Monica Zimmerman, PhD, CPA, is a professor of Management in the College of Business and Public Management at West Chester University where she teaches entrepreneurship and strategic management at the graduate and undergraduate levels.
 Dr. Zimmerman earned her PhD from Temple University's Fox School.
 Dr. Zimmerman has published and presented many research papers on initial public offerings (IPOs), angel investing, and management teams.
-She is a member of the Keiretsu Forum.
 She served as the director of the Cottrell Center from its founding through 2014, after which she served as Interim Associate Dean of the College of Business and Public Affairs and took a sabbatical to study angel investing.

 Pattie Diggin, Executive in Residence email@example.com